 Using the federal Clean Water Act, San Francisco Baykeeper has won upgrades to many sewer systems in the Bay Area.
 We have successfully secured legally-binding agreements to upgrade sewage infrastructure in 20 cities across the Bay Area, leading to significant progress in cleanup of sewage contamination of the Bay.
 Read more about our legal actions to clean up sewage spills in the Bay.

 We are monitoring sewer agencies to make sure they follow through on their commitments and that the upgrades they put in place lead to cleaner, safer Bay waters.
 Many of the sewer system upgrades Baykeeper has won are still in progress, but some are already operational.
-In some areas, sewage spills are down by 50%.
+In some areas, sewage spills are down by 50-75%.
+One city, South San Francisco, finished all its repairs and upgrades three years ahead of schedule and is no longer causing sewage spill problems for the Bay.
 Read about recent progress to reduce sewage spills as a result of Baykeeper's legal actions.

 Tracking Sewage Spills

-In winter 2010-11, nearly a quarter billion gallons of sewage and contaminated rainwater were released into the Bay and local waterways.
-See the map of last winter's sewage spills.
+In winter 2010-11, a year of exceptionally heavy rains, nearly a quarter billion gallons of sewage and contaminated rainwater were released into the Bay and local waterways.

 How You Can Help Stop Sewage Spills